leonmayanja/assignment_02/README.md

 ## Conclusion

 This repository covers essential tasks for managing Oracle Pluggable Databases and configuring Oracle Enterprise Manager.
 This `README.md` file is designed to be comprehensive and provides detailed explanations of each step and SQL command used.
-Let me know if you'd like to tweak any details!